GSA/data.gov/CONTRIBUTING.md

 Work that has been de-prioritized.

+##### Exit criteria

+- When reviewing priorities, we may pull items out of the Icebox.
+- Items move to Product backlog for grooming.

-#### Product backlog
+#### Product Backlog

-Work that we are planning on doing and will schedule into a sprint.
+Work that we are planning on doing and will groom and schedule into a sprint.

+##### Exit criteria

+- Indicate the intended benefit and who the story is for in the "as a ..., I want ..., so that ..." form.
+- Acceptance criteria is defined.
+- If necessary, the story includes a security testing plan.
+For example, the acceptance criteria include automated tests and alerts for unexpected behavior.

 #### Sprint backlog